chaoshades/rmvx-ebjb-battle-commands-addons/README.md

 ## Quick start

 - See [dependencies](#dependencies)
-- Each battle command is self-contained within its own folder.
-So, move into the battle command you desire
+- Each battle command is self-contained within the `src` folder.
+You need to move into the battle command folder you want.
 - If needed, run this command to combine external scripts source into one file. `ruby build-ext.rb`
 - Run this command to combine core scripts source into one file. `ruby build.rb`
 - Copy the resulting files into your RPG Maker VX project